ROOMS & SUITES

 Eighteen of the twenty-five rooms have their own skylit patio, while the others feature a balcony overlooking the Metropolitan Cathedral.

 Rooms range from 20–75m² (65–246 Ft²) with a king-size bed as standard.
 The Top Suite boasts a freestanding bathtub, while all other guest rooms feature minimalistic rain showers.

 Free Wi-Fi, organic bathroom amenities, wireless speakers, rain shower fixtures and a safety box.

-Audi House Car, concierge, co-working space, valet parking, 24 hrs security and Room Service, Barber Shop and bicycle rental.
+Concierge, co-working space, valet parking, Barber Shop and bicycle rental.

 The rooftop terrace – a Grupo Habita staple – complete with swimming pool, restaurant provides spectacular views of the capital’s Metropolitan Cathedral, National Palace, Templo Mayor and Torre Latinoamericana making it one of the most attractive meeting points in the city.
 Guests can enjoy a selection of organic wines, traditional mezcals, freshly made fruit infused waters and juices from the bar which also serves a selection of snacks and side dishes cooked on an open grill.